Five days of Music, Film, Theatre, Writing, Art & Design

 Tickets:

-Get yourself in the right frame of behind to enjoy a weekend of Outwith Festival music and arts with this relaxing outdoor session.
+Get yourself in the right frame of mind to enjoy a weekend of Outwith Festival music and arts with this relaxing outdoor session led by Pete Hogg of Dunfermline-based Heading Out.
+Pete is an outdoor enthusiast with a background in teaching, coaching and training who set up Heading Out in 2024 to offer guided nature connection experiences and coaching.

 A great big thank you to our sponsors